uimarshall/deploying-web-solns-with-wordpress/README.md

 ![alt text](images/image3.png)

-Note: `EBS` is an extra storage we attach to our server just as we attach external `Hard Disk` to our `local machine`.
+Note: `EBS` is an extra storage we attach to our server just as we attach an external `Hard Disk` to our `local machine`.

 Note: When creating `EBS` or external volume, `they must be in the same availability zone`.
-In this this case, we have `us-east-1d` as shown in the image below:
+In this case, we have `us-east-1d` as shown in the image below:

 ![alt text](images/image1.png)